 - October 29, 2021

-There are other child benefit payments funded by the provincial government but administered by the CRA.
-These child benefits are also combined with the CCB payments.
+In addition to the Canada Child Benefit (CCB), other child benefit payments are funded by provincial governments and administered by the CRA.
+These benefits are combined with the CCB payments, which means that once you qualify, you can receive multiple benefits.

-Here are some provincial/territorial programs administered together with the CCB:
+Here are some examples of provincial/territorial programs that are administered in conjunction with the CCB:

 - NBCTB – New Brunswick Child tax benefit